run-ai/docs/docs/Researcher/cli-reference/new-cli/runai_distributed_submit.md

       --label stringArray                              Set of labels to populate into the container running the workspace --large-shm                                      Request large /dev/shm device to mount --master-args                                    Arguments to pass to the master pod container command.
 If used together with --master-command, overrides the image's entrypoint of the master pod container with the given command
-      --master-environment stringArray                 Set environment variables in the container --master-extended-resource stringArray           Request access to an extended resource.
+      --master-environment stringArray                 Set master environment variables in the container --master-extended-resource stringArray           Request access to an extended resource.
 Use the format: resource_name=quantity
       --master-gpu-devices-request int32               GPU units to allocate for the job (e.g. 1, 2)
       --master-gpu-portion-limit float                 GPU portion limit, must be no less than the gpu-memory-request (between 0 and 1, e.g. 0.5, 0.2)